 As you begin your boxing training, purchasing equipment such as a punching bag, boxing gloves, and wrist wraps can help take your training to the next level.
 Mentioned before, having a few feet of space in either direction is best for boxing training so that you can work on footwork.

-With that said, as long as you have room around you and are comfortable, you can begin training.
+As long as you have room around you and are comfortable, you can begin training.
 Start slow when building your at-home gym, and slowly add more equipment as your training progresses.

 The first item you could consider buying is a workout mat, which can be beneficial for both boxing exercises and core exercises.